 Armed groups have stepped up attacks on convoys carrying supplies for Nato forces since a cross-border US helicopter raid on September 30 that killed two Pakistani soldiers in northwestern Pakistan.

-In retaliation for the raid, Pakistan closed a vital supply route for the international forces in Afghanistan and has kept it sealed since, despite a US apology for the death of the soldiers.
+In retaliation for the raid, Pakistan closed a vital supply route for the international forces in Afghanistan and has kept it sealed since, despite apologies from Nato and the US for the death of the soldiers.

 The closing of the Torkham border crossing in the Khyber area has left dozens of lorries stranded, making them vulnerable for attacks by the Taliban, Al Jazeera’s Kamal Hyder reported from Peshawar.